4ykh4nCyb3r/url-shortener-devops/README.md

 **⚠️ Important: Please take note of your Deployment Server Public IP Address after Terraform finishes.
 You will need this IP later when accessing the application.**

+**⚠️ You should create SSH key pairs and allocate Elastic IP in AWS.**

 > ℹ️ **For more information and detailed instructions, please refer to the project documentation.**

 ### 3. Configure the Jenkins Server with Ansible